golemfactory/golem-wiki/Products/gWASM/Quick-start.md

 ### 3.3.
 Run!

-In order to execute our cool "hello world!" app, we'll use `gwasm-runner`, and we'll run it using two backends: locally (using your own machine), and on the Golem Brass Beta:
+In order to execute our cool "hello world!" app, we'll use `gwasm-runner`, and we'll run it using two backends: locally (using your own machine), and on the Golem Clay Beta:

 ##### Run locally